isurushanaka/paired-N2D/README.md

 ## Note
 We are unable to share our training details as our paper is still being reviewed.
 Once our paper is published, we will publish all of our codes.
-However, we have shared our dataset and Pytorch implementation of the generator and the discriminator.
+However, we have shared our dataset.
 If anyone is interested, we will share the weights for the generator and the discriminator.

 ## Dataset
 Training dataset used in this experiment is a set of pixel-to-pixel paired night-day images.